All guides

 Step 3: Enable two-factor authentication (2FA) everywhere

-1. Email (this is the master key — protect it first)
+1. Email — this is the master key to everything else.
+Protect it first.

 2. Banking and finance